uidaholib/main-web-redesign_draft/docs/site_data.md

 **Current files and notes:**

+about_people.csv - full data for directory

-about_directory.csv - people directory table
+about_directory.csv - old people directory table

 about_floor_maps.csv - list of floor maps and floor info